Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 **Cooking**

-- Boil the soup base ingredients until everything is soft, then blend with immersion blender
+- Boil the soup base ingredients until everything is soft
+- Blend with immersion blender until the base is smooth and consistent
-- Cook the vegetables in the soup
+- Cook the vegetables in the soup until tender
-- Turn off the heat and add in chicken
+- Turn off the heat, add in chicken, and let rest for 10+ minutes

 **Serving**